 The second tree I chose inspiration.
 There are plenty of options in this tree, so I would encourage you to pick ones that suit your style- that's what these runes are all about.
 I personally choose Magical Footwear and Perfect Timing.
 Future's Market is another good option.

-This is the laning phase and the most important thing here you need to remind yourself is that you are weak.
-You are nothing.
-Everyone out trades you, so you shouldn't get close enough to do it.
-The best you can do it try to poke them down.
-Only use your Q to last hit so you won't push.
-Do your best to make sure the minion is isolated, so you can deal double damage and ensure the last hit.
+This is the laning phase.
+Your strategy for laning will change depending on the matchup.
+Is your opponent mobile, like Riven or Yasuo?
+Don't push or they will freeze the wave and leave you susceptible to ganks.
+Instead, match their push or simply farm under tower.
+Are you against a tank or immobile fighter?
+You should be focused on poking them with your Q Lay Waste.
+Look at the health of your own minions and you can predict when they will walk up to cs, then you can more reliably hit your Q. Do your best to make sure the minion is isolated, so you can deal double damage and ensure the last hit.
 Take into consideration of the slight delay in your Q or you might miss some CS.
 Once you hit 6 make sure to check on other lanes to see if you can ult for kills.
 Generally this is how you'll be getting all your kills early game.
 Your goal here is to CS as much as possible and die as little as you can.
+If you wish to push the lane (right before you recall, or after you kill the enemy laner) you should Q all 3 of the caster minions until they die then carefully last hit the melee minions.

 At this point there might be small skirmishes and roaming champions everywhere but you still have not reached your maximum strength.
 Depending on how fed you are, you might be able to 1v1 the enemy ADC assuming you can hit a couple Qs.
 Still, focus on going to any lane with big waves to get CS.
 You can go for some kills at this part of the game but more often than not, you really should just be playing safely still until late game where your true power shines.